 What is stamp duty?

-The amount of stamp duty you'll have to pay depends on the value of the property - see the next page of this guide Current stamp duty rates for more details.
+The amount of stamp duty you have to pay depends on the value of the property, and is tiered like income tax - see our page on stamp duty rates for more details.

 When do I have to pay stamp duty?

-When you buy a property costing over £125,000 the stamp duty is usually payable within 30 days of the 'effective date'.
+When you buy a property costing more than £125,000 the stamp duty is usually payable within 30 days of the 'effective date'.
 This 'effective date' is usually the day of completion.

 There are a few circumstances under which the stamp duty is payable earlier.
 If you pay for the property before completion, or you move in before the day of completion, the 30-day clock starts ticking on this earlier date.

-If you use a solicitor when buying the property, they'll usually handle the payment of stamp duty on your behalf.
-It's your responsibility, though, to make sure the right amount of tax is paid to HMRC.
+If you use a conveyancer - someone who helps with the legal side of buying a house - when buying the property, they'll usually handle the payment of stamp duty on your behalf.
+However, it's your responsibility to make sure the right amount of tax is paid to HMRC.

 Do I always have to pay stamp duty?

-There aren't many occasions when you won't have to pay stamp duty on properties costing over £125,000.
+There aren't many occasions when you won't have to pay stamp duty on properties costing more than £125,000.

-Even if you swap properties with someone else, with no cash changing hands, you'll still each have to pay stamp duty on the market value of the property you're buying.
-It also doesn't matter if you're buying the property outright or with a mortgage - the usual stamp duty rules still apply.
+Even if you swap properties with someone else, with no cash changing hands, you'll still each have to pay stamp duty on the market value of the property you're moving into.
+It also doesn't matter if you're buying the property outright or with a mortgage - the same stamp duty rules still apply.

-One occasion when you don't have to pay stamp duty, though, is divorce or separation.
-This only applies if one partner is transferring their share of the house or flat to the other - if you sell the property to a third party, the buyer will have to pay stamp duty in the usual way.
+One occasion when you don't have to pay stamp duty is divorce or separation.
+This only applies if one partner is transferring their share of the house or flat to the other; if you sell the property to a third party, the buyer will have to pay stamp duty in the usual way.